sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/Instruction/dp-050-01_instructions.md

 1. Read the following scenario

       The customer has an application that uses many databases currently residing in an on-premises version of Microsoft SQL Server 2008.
-The total database footprint is large, and rapidly growing by several terabytes per year.
+The total database footprint is large at 12TB, and rapidly growing by several terabytes per year.
+The application also has tight integration with SQL Server Reporting Services for the reporting functionality.
 The existing SAN storage that the databases are located on is almost at capacity, expensive to expand, and nearing the end of its life.
 The application is critical to the company, with a moderate transaction rate, and any downtime would have significant business impact.
 Small maintenance windows are available in which to make changes to maximize the availability of the application.
-The high growth rate has seen more and more time being spent by DBAs and sysadmins just to keep everything running
+The high growth rate has seen more and more time being spent by DBAs and sysadmins just to keep everything running.

 1. From the scenario, which Database Platform Technology would be appropriate?